TheRoks/therokscom/blog/content/posts/2017/08/use-sitecore-analytics-show-number-pageviews/index.md

 ## Sitecore Analytics

 Included in Sitecore, are the analytics.
 Out-of-the-box Sitecore tracks users and their behavior.
-In the xDB there’s a collection database that stored the experience data and in the SQLServer there’s a reporting database that stores all the aggregated reporting data.
+In the xDB there’s a collection database that stores the experience data and in the SQLServer there’s a reporting database that stores all the aggregated reporting data.
 Sitecore automatically syncs the collection database to the aggregated reporting database by the aggregation pipeline.

 Using the Sitecore reporting database
 The Sitecore analytics API comes with some handy features to achieve this with the reporting database.
 We need some templates and a little code to do the trick.
 First of all we need to create an item of the template; `/sitecore/templates/System/Analytics/ReportQuery`.
 Where you create this item is up to you.
 I prefer to create this under `/system/settings/[layer]/[module]` in a Helix architecture.

-This item contains two field that are important.
+This item contains two fields that are important.
 Data Source; this field is filled with reporting and referrers to the database we are accessing with this query.
 Second is the query field.
 In this field we put the SQL query that will be executed on the reporting database.

 ```sql
 SELECT sum([Visits]) as Visits